MSCA-LIKE/OpenScienceTrainingCourse/05_seminar3/notes/notes.md

 This is the script of Seminar 3, based on the first course held in October 2020.

-> This script includes notes about the seminar.
-Notes are shown as block quotes, like this text.

-> The seminar was held online and was limited to 9 participants.
-This format allows for discussion between the participants.
-Participants were encouraged to use video to help enable interaction and questions.

 Section numbers correspond to the sections [in the slides](../beamer/main.pdf).

 ## 1. Introduction
+Implemente

 ## 2. Recap

-What is Open Science?
-What do we mean by _FAIR_ and _R5_?

-> We took 2 minutes to review what we understood by open science and the tools we have available to help us implement it.
+Open science is the movement to share and disseminate the results of scientific activities.
+It can be implemented partly by making the results of your science _FAIR_ (findable, accessible, interoperable, and reusable), and applying the R<sup>5</sup> principles to your digital objects (code, data).

+See [the notes from Seminar 2](../03_seminar2/notes/notes.md) for more information.

 ## 3. Who owns your science?
-Before we try to implement open science, it is important to understand who owns science.
-To do that, we need to identify the outputs from science.
+Before we can share the results of our science we need to understand the form that science can take, and who owns those outputs.

 ### What are the outputs of science?
-Science leads to new knowledge, but this is very hard to grasp.
+Science leads to new knowledge.
 Tangible outputs from science include things like

 - Publications, including journal papers
 - Data sets